 Contingent resources are further classified based on project maturity.
 The project maturity subclasses include development pending, development on hold, development unclarified and development not viable.
-All of the Corporation's contingent resources are classified as development unclarified.
+All of the Corporation's contingent resources are classified as either development on hold or development unclarified.
+Development on hold is defined as a contingent resource where there is a reasonable chance of development, but there are major non-technical contingencies to be resolved that are usually beyond the control of the operator.
 Development unclarified is defined as a contingent resource that requires further appraisal to clarify the potential for development and has been assigned a lower chance of development until contingencies can be clearly defined.
+Chance of development is the probability of a project being commercially viable.